Heard the Term Authoring Tool?

 Choosing the Right Tool for the Job

-Now you know what types of authoring tools are out there, let's take a look at how you can decide on the best tool for the job.
+Now that you know what types of authoring tools are out there, let's take a look at how you can decide on the best tool for the job.
 This is a tough question, as the best tool, or mix of tools, will depend on the requirements of your project.
 Here are seven great questions to ask yourself when you start considering what types of authoring tools you may need.

 - Do you want to reuse existing content?
 Many organizations have a huge archive of legacy training materials.
 A good authoring tool will allow you to leverage these without reinventing the wheel.